THERMAL IMAGING FREE WITH EVERY INSPECTION

-Infrared is a non-invasive method of seeing what might be going on behind your walls.
+Thermal Imaging or Infrared is a non-invasive method of seeing what might be going on behind your walls.
 The thermal imaging camera picks up very small differences in surface temperature, between -40C to 330C.
-It is not x-ray vision, cannot see through clothes and does not release radiation.
+During an inspection, the thermal camera is a valuable & time-saving tool that allows you to quickly scan a room for anomalies.
+Helping to pinpoint areas in an attic before ever entering the attic space It has assisted in the discovery of countless, water leaks and insulation issues.
+Providing dramatic and vivid images of air gaps around window and doors has helped many home buyers understand the home they are purchasing.
+Thermal imaging cameras are not X-Ray vision, cannot see through clothes and do not release radiation.

 - Excessive moisture in building materials